Publius Decius Mus (consul 312 BC): Third Samnite War

 In 297 BC Mus and Rullianus were again elected consul.
 This time both consuls were to go to Samnium to make war.
 In this campaign Mus was able to defeat a Samnite army near Maleventum.
 The next year saw his command in Samnium prorogued as proconsul.

 The Third Samnite War saw Rome opposed by a formidable coalition of Etruscans, Samnites, Umbrians and Gauls.
 When Rullianus was unanimously called to the consulship, he stipulated as a condition for accepting that Mus again be his colleague so in 295 BC Mus was elected to a fourth consulship.
 While Mus was first stationed in Samnium, events up north dictated that both Roman armies be united to face the enemy.
 When the armies clashed near Sentinum, Publius Decius Mus commanded the left wing of the Roman army.
 Faced by the Gauls, his troops started giving way under their attacks and Mus followed the example of his father by performing the devotio, dedicating himself and the enemy army as sacrifices to the gods of the underworld, then rushing the enemy where he fell in the battle.

-Publius Decius Mus was the father of the consul of 279 BC, Publius Decius Mus.
+Publius Decius Mus was the namesake father of the consul of 279 BC, Publius Decius Mus.